djleite/djleite.github.io/_pages/cv.md

 - Outreach with In2Science (2019) and primary schools (2014 – 2017)

 ## Gatsby Plant Summer School (2011):
-Experience and training in ideas and solutions in plant science.
+Experience and training in research ideas and solutions in plant science.